jfischoff/port-utils/README.md

 ## openFreePort

 This is another version of `warp`'s `openFreePort` function.
-Nice if you don't already depend on `warp`.
+This function has fewer dependencies than the `warp` version.

-`openFreePort` returns a socket on random port and the port it has been bound to.
+`openFreePort` returns a socket on a random port and the port it has been bound to.

 ```haskell
 openFreePort :: IO (Int, Socket)